fluent-qa/fluent-project-templates/README.md

-# Fluent QA Project Templates
+# Project Templates/Starter for Dev/QA

 Software QA may use different tools to complete dialy tasks, like test-ops,automation testing .......
 Here are some project templates to speed up project settings.